kristoff-it/zig-okredis/README.md

 features need to be added, but it's definitely complete enough to be taken for a spin.

+Everything mentioned in the docs is already implemented and you can just `zig run example.zig` to quickly see what it can do.

 ## Zero dynamic allocations, unless explicitly wanted
 The client has two main interfaces to send commands: `send` and `sendAlloc`.
 Following Zig's mantra of making dynamic allocations explicit, only `sendAlloc`